-However, modern warfare is not conducted by one Service alone.
+Modern warfare is not conducted by one Service alone.
 And I am truly grateful to my colleagues in the United States Army, Navy, Marine Corps and Coast Guard.
-I am proud to be joined by Lieutenant General Larry J. Dodgen, Commanding General, Army Space and Missile Defense Command, Vice Admiral Joseph A. Sestak, Deputy Chief of Naval Operations, Warfare Requirements and Programs and Brigadier General Thomas Benes, Director for Command, Control, Communications, and Computers, and Chief Information Officer for the Marine Corps.
-Space capabilities are inherently joint and we all know you cannot go to war and win in the modern era without the battlefield effects provided through and from space.
-Therefore, it is only fitting that we appear here together to discuss the importance of defending our Nation through space and Intercontinental Ballistic Missile (ICBM) operations.
-Our Air Force Space
+I am honored to be joined by the Commander of United States Strategic Command, General James "Hoss" Cartwright, United States Marine Corps.
+I am also proud to be joined by Lieutenant General Larry J. Dodgen, Commanding General, Army Space and Missile Defense Command; Vice Admiral Joseph A. Sestak, Deputy Chief of Naval Operations, Warfare Requirements and Programs; and Brigadier General Thomas Benes, Director,